Unanimous Treaty 7 support for a proposed $800-million coal mine in Alberta’s Crowsnest Pass is causing concern on the Kainai First Nation.

 The area rivers are also critical habitat for Westslope cutthroat trout, which is already identified as ‘threatened’ under the federal Species at Risk Act, added Urquhart, who is reporting on the hearing in a blog.

 “It is a major, major impact on the landscape here.
-The mine is 15 square miles.
+The mine is (less than six) square miles.
 It’s a very big project.”

-Benga said the project stands to create 500 jobs through two years of construction and 400 full-time jobs during the 23-year lifespan of the mine.
+Benga said only a portion of the property will be mined at one time, it will create 500 jobs through two years of construction, and up to 400 full-time jobs during the 23-year lifespan of the mine.

 “Actual employment impacts are more than double these figures when counting indirect effects of related industries that will provide goods and services,” it added on its website, noting governments could see “more than $1.7 billion in royalties and taxes.”

-“If approved and built, Grassy Mountain would generate significant economic benefits for the region, for Alberta and for Canada,” Benga said in the fact sheet shared with APTN.
+“If approved and built, Grassy Mountain would generate significant economic benefits for the region, for Alberta and for Canada,” Riversdale/Benga said in the fact sheet shared with APTN.

 “[This is] critical for recovery in a post-COVID-19 world.”